Ranky Tanky Builds On The Music And Culture Of Slave Descendants

 PARLER: Thank you.

-GROSS: Your harmonies are great together.
+GROSS: Your harmony's so great together.
 Did you automatically know how to harmonize with each other?
 Or did you have to, like, work it out?

 (LAUGHTER)